pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 The type of a value declaration is the type of the variable(s) that it declares.
 It uses the type hint if available and the expression type otherwise.
 Single declarations have that single type, tuple declarations return a tuple of all the types that they declare.
-The value of a value declaration is simply the value of the expression.

 # Value reference